 UCAT Preparation: 8 UCAT Tips For 2023 Success

 When thinking about how to prepare for the UCAT it can often be tricky knowing where to start and what to prioritise.
 We know that time is often very tight, with applicants managing UCAT Preparation, writing UCAS personal statements and your usual academic commitments all at the same time.

 This article is here to help you to prepare the best you can.
-We’ll cover our six key UCAT preparation tips to help you to succeed!
+We’ll cover our eight key UCAT preparation tips to help you to succeed!

 1. Getting to grips with the test format